Detection of Multiple Influential Observations on Model Selection

-To identify these observations, \cite{zhao2013} proposed the high-dimensional inf luence measure (HIM) to quantify the impact of a single point on the marginal correlation between the response variable and predictors.
-It is extended by \cite{zhao2019} to detect numerous outliers, leading to the multiple inf luential points (MIP) detection method.
-Also, \cite{bala2019} developed the dif{}ference in model selected by the LASSO (DF(LASSO)) measure directly assessing the variation in submodels selected by LASSO.
-From this work, \cite{zhang2023} introduced and justified the central limit theorem (CLT) for the generalized dif{}ference in model selection (GDF) metric that is applicable to general model selectors.
-Consistent high-dimensional clustering technique was then integrated with the GDF metric, giving rise to the clustering-based MIP (ClusMIP) algorithm to detect multiple inf luential observations.
+To detect them, \cite{zhao2013} proposed the high-dimensional inf luence measure (HIM) to capture the inf luence of a single observation on the correlation between the response and predictors.
+This was extended by \cite{zhao2019} to detect multiple outliers, leading to the multiple inf luential points (MIP) detection method. \cite{bala2019} subsequently introduced the DF(LASSO) metric to assess variation in models selected by LASSO.
+Building on this line of work, \cite{zhang2023} established the central limit theorem (CLT) for the generalized dif{}ference in model selection (GDF) metric, applicable to general model selectors.
+A consistent high-dimensional clustering method was then integrated with the GDF measure, resulting in the clustering-based MIP (ClusMIP) algorithm to detect multiple outliers.